pulumi/tutorials/README.md

-# Tutorial: Deploy a "Hello World" Cloudflare Worker via Pulumi
+# Tutorial: Deploy a "Hello World" Cloudflare Worker with Pulumi

 The main files are: